The Safest and Most Dangerous Places in Spring Branch, TX: Crime Maps and Statistics

 Is Spring Branch, TX Safe?

-The C grade indicates that the rate of crime is slightly higher than that of the average US city.
-Spring Branch ranks in the 44th percentile for safety, meaning it is safer than 44% of cities but less safe than 56%.
-This analysis applies only to Spring Branch's official city boundaries.
+The C overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Spring Branch's combined rate is slightly higher than the norm.
+Spring Branch sits in the 44th percentile, ahead of 44% of cities and behind 56%.
+The grade covers only Spring Branch's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Spring Branch is 26.13 per 1,000 residents in the typical year.
-Spring Branch Residents generally consider the north part of the city to be the safest.
-Your chance of being a victim of crime in Spring Branch varies by neighborhood - ranging from 1 in 14 in the east neighborhoods to 1 in 97 in the north.
+The overall crime rate in Spring Branch is 26.13 per 1,000 residents in a typical year.
+Residents generally consider the north part of the city the safest.
+Your chance of being a victim ranges from 1 in 14 in the east neighborhoods to 1 in 97 in the north.

-When looking at total crime counts (rather than per capita rates), the south parts of Spring Branch, TX see the most incidents - about 160 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 4 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Spring Branch, TX report the most crime, about 160 cases per year.
+The northwest part reports the fewest, around 4 per year.

 The Cost of Crime™ in Spring Branch, TX

-The total projected cost of crime in Spring Branch for 2025 is $6,514,845.
-This translates to approximately $350 per resident and $905 per household.
-On average, crime-related costs account for 0.6% of the median household income in Spring Branch.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Spring Branch for 2025 is $6,514,845, about $350 per resident and $905 per household.
+That equals 0.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.6%